abdulsamad/json-to-env-generator/README.md

 ## JSON to Env Generator
-JSON to Env Generator can be used to convert a JSON to .env with an optional prefix.
-You can paste a config obj (e.g firebase config) and it will give you the environment variables and javascript reference for values.
+JSON to Env Generator to convert a JSON config to .env with an optional prefix.
+You can paste a config object (e.g firebase config) and it will output you the environment variables and javascript reference for environment variables.

 > **Note:** Nested objects are not supported atleast as of now.